Schedules from previous years |

 do strings in corrosive or very humid environments.
 Keyboards need a little

-love and attention from time to time, to adjust their level and spacing.
+love and attention from time to time, to check the free operation of the keys and adjust their tilt, level and spacing.
 If

 one key begins to get sluggish and stick, the others probably aren’t